 Read the complete Sun Life Insurance review.

 IA Financial Group is among Canada’s largest insurance business and wealth management group.
 The group has over $214 billion in assets and is financially very strong, as reflected by its A+ rating from AM Best.

-The subsidiary Industrial Alliance, which is the insurance arm of iA Financial Group, accounts for roughly 10% of the individual insurance market share.
-Industrial Alliance life insurance goods include term, whole, and universal life insurance.
+The subsidiary Industrial Alliance, which is the insurance arm of iA Financial Group, accounts for roughly 10% of the individual life insurance market share.
+Industrial Alliance life insurance goods include term insurance, whole life insurance, and universal life insurance.

-Industrial Alliance also sells multiple permanent life plans, the most notable among them being Life & Serenity 65.
-The plan offers lifelong coverage with premiums payable till age 100, but in the event of loss of autonomy after age 65, you will be exempted from paying premiums and will receive the insurance amount as a monthly annuity.
-IA financial group also offers auto insurance, critical illness insurance, health insurance, travel insurance, disability insurance, property insurance, group insurance and mortgage insurance.
+Industrial Alliance sells multiple permanent life insurance plans, the most notable among them being Life & Serenity 65.
+The plan offers lifelong coverage with premiums payable till age 100.
+In the event of loss of autonomy after age 65, you will be exempted from paying premiums and will receive the insurance amount as a monthly annuity.
+This life insurance company also offers auto insurance, illness insurance, travel insurance, disability insurance, property insurance, group insurance & mortgage insurance.

 - Coverage amount available from $10,000 to $10 million

 - Coverage term available from 10 to 40 years